butttcoin/ButtCoinV2/source/selfdrop/readme.md

 Each time you make a claim, you are guaranteed to get 100 tokens!

-- If you make a claim for the first time with your address, you get only 100 tokens.
+- If you make a claim for the first time with your address, you get only 100 tokens, and you have to make a second claim.

 - If the random address has more tokens than you, we apply this formula and add it to your reward of 100 tokens:
 (60% of random_address_claims) - (60% of your claims)